pdaxh/argocd-ULP/README.md

 1. **Repository Access Denied**
    - Verify your GitHub personal access token has the correct permissions
    - Check that the repository URL is correct
+   - Ensure credentials are properly stored in your secret management system

 2. **Application Not Syncing**
    - Check the application status in ArgoCD UI